mifauss/f-divergence-bounds/README.md

-# f-divergence-bounds
+# Supplement to ``An $f$-Divergence-Ratio Bound on Stopping Times of Sequential Decision Making Procedures''

-Code to generate figures in "An f-Divergence-Ratio Bound on Stopping Times of Sequential Decision Making Procedures"
+Jupyter notebook with detailed derivations and code to generate Figure 2.